PyconUK/2016.pyconuk.org/content/tickets.md

 There are cheaper tickets if you can only come for some days, but we hope that you'll come for the whole conference!

-[Financial aid](/financial-aid/) is available to help cover ticket costs for those who would otherwise not be able to afford to attend the conference.
+[Financial assistance](/financial-aid/) is available to help cover ticket costs for those who would otherwise not be able to afford to attend the conference.

+When buying a ticket, you can make a donation towards our financial assistance budget.
+Every penny donated will be used to support the attendance of somebody who would otherwise find it hard to afford to come to the conference.

 Choose your ticket below: